Attention-based Quantum Tomography: Abstract

 \section{Abstract}

 With rapid progress across platforms for quantum systems, the problem of many-body quantum state reconstruction for noisy quantum states becomes an important challenge.
-Recent works found promise in recasting the problem of quantum state reconstruction to learning the probability distribution of quantum state measurement vectors using generative neural network models.
+There has been a growing interest in approaching the problem of quantum state reconstruction using generative neural network models.
 Here we propose the ``Attention-based Quantum Tomography'' (AQT), a quantum state reconstruction using an attention mechanism-based generative network that learns the mixed state density matrix of a noisy quantum state.
-The AQT is based on the model proposed in ``Attention is all you need" by Vishwani et al (2017) that is designed to learn long-range correlations in natural language sentences and thereby outperform previous natural language processing models.
+AQT is based on the model proposed in ``Attention is all you need" by Vaswani, et al. (2017) that is designed to learn long-range correlations in natural language sentences and thereby outperform previous natural language processing models.
 We demonstrate not only that AQT outperforms earlier neural-network-based quantum state reconstruction on identical tasks but that AQT can accurately reconstruct the density matrix associated with a noisy quantum state experimentally realized in an IBMQ quantum computer.
 We speculate the success of the AQT stems from its ability to model quantum entanglement across the entire quantum system much as the attention model for natural language processing captures the correlations among words in a sentence.